RTradeLtd/Temporal/README.md

 ### API Documentation

-Our API documentation is through [postman](https://documenter.getpostman.com/view/4295780/RWEcQM6W#intro)
+Our API documentation has been redesigned to use slate, hosted through IPFS.
+The main way to view it is through our [gateway](https://gateway.temporal.cloud/ipns/docs.api.temporal.cloud/).
+However, in theory it is viewable across any gateway by navigating to `/ipns/docs.api.temporal.cloud`

 ### Features